 What to expect:

-The initial consultation will last around 55 minutes.
+The initial consultation will last around 60 minutes.
 All children must be accompanied by an adult (parent/guardian/caregiver).
-After completing an initial questionnaire, Victoria will gain any further case history and information she requires.
+Victoria will complete a thorough history before moving onto a physical assesment.
 It is useful to bring along any documentation, scans or test results linked to the presenting condition that you may already have.

-From the information gained, Victoria will consolidate her findings, and provide an explanation of the expected cause of the issue.
+From the information gained, Victoria will provide an explanation of the expected cause of the issue.
 She will then, as appropriate, provide a plan for treatment, which may include exercises or activities to be completed at home between sessions.
-She will also advise on recommended frequency of therapy input, and expected number of sessions required.
-She will, with your consent, contact your child's General Practitioner, or refer on to other professionals (Consultants, Allied Health Professionals etc).
-Victoria will also work with you and your child to set goals for treatment.
+She will also advise on recommended frequency of therapy input, and number of sessions required.
+She will, with your consent, refer on to other professionals as required (Consultants, Allied Health Professionals etc).

-Follow up treatment sessions vary from 30-55 minutes, dependent on therapeutic need.
-The follow up sessions will include reassessment, a review of any changes since the previous session, progression of treatment as required, and review of the goals set previously.
+Follow up treatment sessions vary from 30-60 minutes, dependent on therapeutic need.
+The follow up sessions will include reassessment and progression of treatment as required.